Introduction:

 This brief write-up is to discuss the features of Key Performance Indicators (KPIs) and Key Risk Indicators (KRIs) from a cybersecurity vantage point.
-In this paper we will highlight the relationship between these, how these are different and same in certain ways and their value add from cybersecurity operations (CyOps) point of view.
+Both essential tools for organizations, but they serve different purposes.
+In this paper we will highlight their relationship, how these are different and same in certain ways and their value-add from cybersecurity operations (CyOps) point of view.

-Captured KPIs establish and demonstrate how effective an organization function is performing.
+Captured KPIs establish and demonstrate how effective an organization’s function is performing.

 In short, KPIs are a quantitative measure of highlighting the success or failure of a target goal achievement.

-As a side note, you may even identify KPIs for task / projects at home or even for your own personal relationships — because KPIs will help you measure the success or failure of your accomplishments and / or operational efficiency.
+As a side note, you may even identify KPIs for task / projects at home or even for your own personal relationships, because KPIs will help you measure the success or failure of your accomplishments and / or their operational efficiency.

 For example, say actual sales volume for a given product or service for a given quarter.
 Or say actual number of vulnerabilities identified and corrected, within a sub-group of your infrastructure including applications.
 These numbers a.k.a.
 KPIs are collected after the fact, for a specific period, usually weekly or monthly or quarterly.
 These numbers are collected from the sales of your product or services, or the actual number of vulnerabilities identified versus the vulnerabilities rectified (patches applied and vulnerabilities mitigated) for a specific period.
 These become your department’s / project’s / task’s established KPIs.
 At the backend there must be an understanding as to what you are required to accomplish for a given period.
 Based upon your predefined targets, or Service-Level Agreements (SLAs) or Operational-Level Agreements (OLAs) it could clearly be established if this pattern is in the uptick or downtick.

 Management is constantly looking into these KPIs and tuning the strategy to keep them in the positive territory.
-It is worth noting that sometimes downtick is good, for example, take a KPI of number of cyberattacks on your infrastructure — the lesser, the better!
+It is worth noting that sometimes a downtick is good, for example, take a KPI of number of cyberattacks on your infrastructure; the lesser, the better!
 When analyzing KPIs, there are three high level possibilities.

 So, KPIs are after the fact, pre-agreed performance measure artifacts that help you fine-tune your approach, for the next run-time-window.